airgoons/airgoons_mikeforce/config/ui/Example/ui_guidelines.md

 ```

 ### Fonts
-The following fonts can be used for UIs in Mikeforce and VN in general:
+The following fonts can be used for UIs in AlphaPlatoon and VN in general:

 <table>
   <tr>